Senators Landrieu and Enzi

 Follow the first year in Congress of Freshmen Reps.
 Kay Granger (R-TX) and Jay Johnson (D-WI)

-A question from Louis St. Claire of Baton Rouge, LA:
+A question from Carly Thompson of New Orleans, LA:

 Senator Landrieu responds:

 I can certainly understand your frustration with the apparent lack of attention to the problems facing those poorest in America's cities - those without means even to pay income taxes much less benefit from tax relief.
 I understand that we cannot rebuild our poorest communities by imposing cookie-cutter solutions from Washington.
 We have to give communities the tools they need to create opportunity.

 Citizens, local government, the private sector and civic groups must come together and take the responsibility to rebuild their communities from the bottom up.
 Tax credits and cuts in capital gains tax rates won't do that not alone at least.

 In Washington, much of the focus is on the same things you refer to in your question urban renewal, education and job training.
 Changing the tax code just happens to be one high profile vehicle for achieving improvements in those areas.
 To spur urban renewal, there are several bills that would provide incentives for the private sector to invest in urban areas where jobs are scarce.

 Increasing access to education and job training is a personal priority of mine, as it is with many of my colleagues.
 I firmly believe that it is the foundation upon which success in the 21st Century will be built.

 Your correct in stating that America's poor don't have the luxury of benefitting from a HOPE scholarship or a higher education tax deduction but they can benefit from an increase in Pell Grants, also part of the president's education proposal.
 That's not all we can do, though.
 The Senate is also considering permanent extension of a tax credit that employers can take to provide education opportunities for their employees.